botlabs-gg/carlbot-docs/README.md

 - [Setup docker on your system](https://docs.docker.com/desktop)
 - Go to the directory of the cloned repo
 - And then do `docker-compose up`
+- By default, the documentation will start on `http://localhost:4000`, you can change the port in `docker-compose.yml`

 If you find docker too complicated.
-You can alternatively use any http server to run this.
+You can alternatively use any http server to serve the html pages.

 ## Contributing Guidelines